Review: Lexus RX (2015)

 Every day we're asked hundreds of questions from car buyers and owners through Ask Honest John.
 Our team of experts, including the nation's favourite motoring agony uncle - Honest John himself - answer queries and conudrums ranging from what car to buy to how to care for it as an owner.
 If you could do with a spot of friendly advice before buying you're next car, get in touch and we'll do what we can to help.

 Is It possible to buy a hybrid SUV that can tow a 2000kg caravan?

 What Cars Are Similar To The Lexus RX (2015)?

-Key attributes of the this model are: Four-wheel drive, High quality interior, Large boot, Luxury finish, Modern technology, Motorway cruiser, Raised driving position, Refined ride, Room for a buggy, Petrol engine, SUV and Premium crossover.
+Key attributes of the this model are: Four-wheel drive, High quality interior, Large boot, Modern technology, Petrol engine, Raised driving position, Room for a buggy, Crossover, SUV and Premium crossover.

 Unclear on what your next car should be?
 Use our Car Chooser to pick something that suits your needs.